Burton Constable Hall: Remodelling of the house in the 1760s

 By the 18th century, the Great Hall must have seemed old fashioned, and a surviving design of c.
 1730 suggests that Cuthbert Constable intended to completely remodel the interior.
 However, it appears that remodelling was not undertaken until the 1760s when his son William Constable commissioned a number of architects for designs.
 These included John Carr, Timothy Lightoler and Capability Brown.
 The decorative plasterwork was executed by James Henderson of York.
 At this time, Constable also acquired the plaster figures of Demosthenes and Hercules with Cerberus, and plaster busts of the Roman emperor Marcus Aurelius Antoninus and the Greek poet Sappho, from the sculptor John Cheere.
 Above the fireplace is a carving of oak boughs and garlands of laurel leaves, crowned by the Garter Star, surrounding the armorial shield of the Constable family in scagliola by Domenico Bartoli.

 The dining room was substantially remodelled by William Constable in the 1760s, who commissioned designs from Robert Adam, Thomas Atkinson, and Timothy Lightoler (who won the commission).
 The ceiling draws on contemporary interest in the excavations at Pompeii and Herculaneum, with plasterwork by Giuseppe Cortese.
 The overmantel plaque of Bacchus and Ariadne riding on a panther was modelled on famous antique cameos illustrated in Pierres Antiques Gravées, published 1724 by Philip, Baron von Stosch and Bernard Picart.
 This room was again redecorated in the 19th century.

 Long gallery

 The long gallery, along the west front of the upper floor, was completed by the end of the 16th century.
 When Dame Margaret Constable was given leave to 'walke at her pleasure' in 1610, the Long Gallery would have been sparsely furnished, and probably remained as such throughout the 17th century.
 However, its panelling dates from the late 17th century, as does the marble fireplace.
 Its elm and mahogany bookcases were installed in the 1740s by Cuthbert Constable, and the neo-Jacobean plasterwork on the ceiling and frieze dates from the 1830s.
-In 1833, the Clifford-Constables began restoring the Long Gallery, including the acquisition of sphinx tables by Giuseppe Leonardi with tops of specimen marbles by Giacomo Raffaelli.
+In 1833, the Clifford-Constable family began restoring the Long Gallery, including the acquisition of sphinx tables by Giuseppe Leonardi with tops of specimen marbles by Giacomo Raffaelli.